 The number of demerit points the Nevada DMV will put on a person's license for speeding turns on how fast he/she was going:

-- Speeding forty-one (41) or more miles above the posted speed limit carries five (5) demerit points.
+41 or more mph above the posted speed limit

-(Note that people charged with reckless driving will have eight (8) demerit points added to their license.)
+(Note that people charged with reckless driving will have eight (8) demerit points added to their license.)9

-The demerit point system is one reason why people charged with speeding are encouraged to hire an attorney to try to get the charge reduced to a non-moving violation that carries no demerit points.
+The demerit point system is one reason why people charged with speeding are encouraged to hire an attorney to try to get the charge reduced: Non-moving violations carry no demerit points.
 But if someone does have his/her license suspended, it may be possible to contest the suspension in a DMV Hearing, which is similar to a trial.
-Drivers with suspended licenses are encouraged to hire an attorney to request the DMV hearing and represent them at the proceeding.
+Drivers with suspended licenses are encouraged to hire an attorney to request the DMV hearing and represent them at the proceeding.11

 Yes.
 It may not happen right away, but insurance companies almost always hike up insurance rates whenever the insured picks up a speeding ticket or other moving violation.
 Predictably, the more traffic tickets the person has, the higher the premiums will be.